MichaelCurrin/artists-portfolio/README.md

 If you like the demo site (which has placeholder content), then click _Use this template_ to add a copy to your own projects.

-_Note: This uses a Jekyll 4 and a custom gem, so will **not** work on Github Pages but will work on Netlify._
+_Note: This uses Jekyll 4 and a custom gem, so will **not** work on GitHub Pages but will work on Netlify._

 ## Credit